 Premium Cleveland Suburbs Yield Less but Trade on Liquidity

-For context, here is how some of Cleveland's most in-demand and recognisable suburbs compare.
+For context, here is how some of Cleveland's most in-demand and recognizable suburbs compare.
 These are established neighborhoods where investors typically accept lower yields in exchange for capital growth, lower vacancy risk, and easier exit liquidity.

 High-demand suburbs for context.
 Same methodology as the yield ranking above.